jolin-io/WhereTraits.jl/README.md

 Currently the ``@traits`` macro has some known restrictions which are soon to be solved:
 * the extended where syntax is currently implemented on **symbol level**, which is why traits functions like `Base.IteratorSize` and the non-qualified `IteratorSize` (assuming you imported `import Base:IteratorSize`) are treated as two different functions, despite being the same.
 So for now try to only use the one style or the other.

-    The plan is to fix this by looking up method definitions in the caller module.
+    On possibility would be to fix this by looking up method definitions in the caller module.

 * currently **only top-level functions** are directly supported, as the syntax stores and needs information about previous function definitions.
 An alternative syntax is planned which will support `@traits` on functions within other scopes like functions in functions.